 In conclusion, Dr. Epstein writes: “Although the benefits for epidural steroid injections may include transient pain relief for those with/without surgical disease, the multitude of risks attributed to these injections outweighs the benefits.”

-At the Magaziner Center for Wellness, Dr. Scott Greenberg has seen countless patients in his almost 20 years experience who suffer from back pain.
+At the Magaziner Center for Wellness,we have seen many patients who suffer from back pain.
 Not just short-term back pain, but back pain that has challenged the patient for years and decades.
 These people continue to suffer from back pain while their doctors try to figure out what is wrong with them.
 Why is it so hard to figure out what is wrong with them?
 Why have so many treatments, and even possibly surgery, failed them?

-These are questions that we have answered in our article (link) “It’s Not Always The Discs: Understanding the Root Cause of Back Pain.”
-In this article we explain that when we see the patients with chronic, debilitating back pain and they have an MRI that shows a disc pressing on the nerves, we do not go in and treat the disc or the area with anti-inflammatories.
+Many people we see with chronic, debilitating back pain, have an MRI that shows a disc pressing on the nerves, we do not go in and treat the disc or the area with anti-inflammatories.
 We treat the supporting structures around it with Platelet Rich Plasma injections.
 We treat the ligaments, the tendon attachments, the connective soft tissue.
-We also treat and strengthen the supporting structures of the pelvis with PRP injections and correct Pelvic Tilt in patients (a treatment pioneered by Scott Greenberg MD).
-This is not a transient short-term treatment program.
-This is spinal structural rebuilding.
-Please visit the article link to learn more about our treatments.
+We also treat and strengthen the supporting structures of the pelvis with PRP injections.

 1 Choi HJ, Hahn S, Kim CH, Jang BH, Park S, Lee SM, Park JY, Chung CK, Park BJ.
 Epidural steroid injection therapy for low back pain: a meta-analysis.
 Int J Technol Assess Health Care.
 2013 Jul;29(3):244-53. doi: 10.1017/S0266462313000342.
 Epub 2013 Jun 17.